 About the Author

-Dr. Ryan Santangelo is Co-Founder and President of Dynamic Media, the nation’s leading provider of background music, music on hold, and message on hold for business.
+Dr. Ryan Santangelo is Co-Founder and President of Dynamic Media, the nation’s leading provider of background music for business, music on hold, and message on hold services.
 With over 10 years of leadership in the business music space, Dynamic Media serves over 20,000 business clients across the United States and in 12 countries around the world.
 With award-winning service and a customer-drive culture, Dynamic Media is one of the fastest growing full-service business music providers in the country.